-Daytona State College offers nine (9) baccalaureate degree programs: the Bachelor of Applied Science (BAS) in Supervision and Management program, the Bachelor of Science in Engineering Technology, the Bachelor of Science in Information Technology, the Bachelor of Science in Nursing and seven (7) Bachelor of Science in Education programs.
+Daytona State College offers 11 baccalaureate degree programs: the Bachelor of Applied Science (BAS) in Supervision and Management program, the Bachelor of Science in Engineering Technology, the Bachelor of Science in Information Technology, the Bachelor of Science in Nursing and seven (7) Bachelor of Science in Education programs.
 These programs are an excellent option for students looking to remain in our local communities and earn an affordable bachelor’s degree.
 Please see the Excess Hours Advisory Statement below from the Division of Florida Colleges.

 Bachelor of Science in Education Programs (BSED)

 The Bachelor of Science in Education degree programs include Elementary Education, Exceptional Student Education (ESE), Secondary Math Education, Secondary Biology Education, Secondary Physics Education, Secondary Chemistry Education and Secondary Earth/Space Science Education.
 Elementary Education and Exceptional Education graduates also receive a full Reading and ESOL Endorsement.

 The courses are designed in a half-and-half model, with nearly all courses being offered in a seven-week mode and requiring a minimum of 15 hours of field experience in a public Volusia or Flagler County school.
 The senior internship is a full semester (16 weeks) and is the pre-service teacher’s culminating learning experience.
-Click on the link to the BS in Education to the left to learn more about becoming a teacher and how to get started.

 Bachelor of Applied Science in Supervision and Management Program (BAS)